 Tip: Another nice excursion begins with the tram line 62 to the Wendenschloss.
 From here it is a 15-minute walk to the Schmetterlingshorst, embedded in the nature of the Köpenick Forest.

-And for a quick overview of what else is already open and what is (still) closed in Berlin, just have a look at visitBerlin.de.
+And for a quick overview of what's going on in Berlin, just take a look at visitBerlin.de.